 BlazeMeter Updates for BlazeMeter Users

-BlazeMeter's functionality has been expanded to accommodate you throughout your Continuous Testing Journey.
+Over time, BlazeMeter's functionality has been expanded to accommodate you throughout the whole Continuous Testing Journey.

 Functional and Performance Tests

-When the Performance tab is clicked and active, the same principle applies, but only for performance tests, which include JMeter tests, URL/API Performance Tests, and Multi-Tests.
+• When the Performance tab is active, only items relating to performance tests are shown.
+Examples of Performance tests are JMeter tests, URL/API Performance Tests, and Multi-Tests.

-Click here to learn how create your first mock services test!
+Click here to learn how create your first test leveraging mock services!

 API Monitoring

-The API Monitoring product, previously known as Runscope, has been merged into BlazeMeter via the new API Monitoring tab.
-The features found here allow you to monitor public, private, and third-party APIs in seconds, as well as evaluate the uptime, performance and correctness of an API.
+The API Monitoring tab helps you monitor public, private, and third-party APIs in seconds, as well as evaluate the uptime, performance and correctness of an API.

-As an existing BlazeMeter user, you are likely already familiar with BlazeMeter's features for performing functional and/or performance API tests.
-These new features bring additional layers of API-related functionality.
+As an existing BlazeMeter user, you are likely already familiar with BlazeMeter's features for performing functional or performance API tests.
+API Monitoring brings additional layers of API-related functionality.
 For example, once you've verified your APIs are working via functional tests, API Monitoring will help you ensure they remain functioning going forward.

 For BlazeMeter users not already familiar with Runscope, there are some settings and permissions specific to API Monitoring that you'll want to be aware of:

 • Some settings specific to API Monitoring are in a separate menu apart from other BlazeMeter settings.
-After clicking the API Monitoring tab, look for a face icon under your name, like this:
+On the API Monitoring tab, look for a face icon under your name, like this:

 user face icon